 To run the Gerrit service, the following requirements must be met on the host:

-You’ll also need a SQL database to house the review metadata.
+You’ll also need an SQL database to house the review metadata.
 You have the choice of either using the embedded H2 or to host your own MySQL or PostgreSQL.

-Current and past binary releases of Gerrit can be obtained from the downloads page at the project site:
+Current and past binary releases of Gerrit can be obtained from the Gerrit Releases site.

 Download any current